MicrosoftDocs/security/security-docs/operations/incident-response-playbook-password-spray.md

 - What is being alerted?
 - Can you confirm this attack is a password spray?
 - Determine timeline for attack.
-- Determine the IP address(es) of the attack.
+- Determine one or more IP addresses of the attack.
 - Filter on successful sign-ins for this time period and IP address, including successful password but failed MFA
 - Check [MFA reporting](/azure/active-directory/authentication/howto-mfa-reporting)
 - Is there anything out of the ordinary on the account, such as new device, new OS, new IP address used?
 Use Defender for Cloud Apps or Azure Information Protection to detect suspicious activity.